openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0003-frontend-projects.rst

 5. Webpack builds :term:`federated modules <Federated Module>` from the ``src`` based on the above configuration in ``package.json``.
 6. The modules will be responsible for importing module-specific configuration from a :term:`Module Config` file.
-7. The federated modules in ``src`` may be custom modules, or "pass-through" modules that re-export :term:`application modules <Application Module>` from one of the project's dependencies.
+7. The federated modules in ``src`` may be custom modules, or "pass-through" modules that re-export :term:`modules <Module>` from one of the project's dependencies.
 Note that webpack module federation cannot export modules from dependencies directly; a thin shim module is required (unfortunately).
+This will function the same for all module sub-types.

 Implicit Projects
 =================